 Q. Can the swimmer ride on the escort boat up to Molokai?
 A. Because seasickness can be an issue, it is recommended that swimmers and their crew take the short 25 minute plane ride to Molokai.
 The boat ride up is 4 hours long in challenging conditions and causes fatigue.

 Q. Can the captain take photos and videos of your swim?
 A. Yes.
-For documentation and media purposes there will be photography/video of your swim, however, hiring a professional photographer/drone pilot is recommended, as professional photography is not included in your escort.
+For documentation and media purposes there will be photography/video of your swim, however, hiring a professional photographer/drone pilot is recommended.

 Q. At the start of the swim should I quickly wave and dive into the water?
 A. No. Please walk up the beach to dry sand (or where the waves no longer touch you) and wait for Captain Mike to wave at you from the bridge.
 It is important to video and document the start time of your swim.

 Q. How important is my nutrition (feeding) during my swim?
 A. First off - It is best that you bring your own feeder.
+Better yet 2 feeders.
+Feeding is a tough job.
 This should be a person who knows you and your feeding regimen well and has prior experience feeding you on other swims.
 My crew does not provide feeding services.
-It may be possible to arrange for a professional feeder, please speak to Capt Mike to arrange.
+It may be possible to arrange for a feeder, please speak to Capt Mike to arrange.
 Nutrition is vital while swimming the Molokai Channel.
 It is just as important as your mental and physical conditioning.
 Swimmers who use liquid carbohydrates and proteins have greater success than those who do not.
 Swimmers who start eating cookies candy bars and drinking Coke or Pepsi one hour into the swim, usually do not finish the course.
 Study how the Iron Man triathletes feed.
 You need that.
 Your feeding regimen should be well planned and practiced.
 Please organize an effective delivery system for your nutrition.
-(Bottles, line, Poles with basket, etc.) Feeding normally occurs on the Starboard (right) side of the boat.
-Best performed at 30 minute intervals starting 30 minutes after the start.
+(Bottles, line, Poles with basket, etc.) Feeding normally occurs on the Starboard (right) side of the boat as this kkeps the swimmer up wind with the typical wind of the diesel fumes from the boat.
+Feedings are best performed at 30 minute intervals starting 30 minutes after the start.

 Q. Does Capt.
 Mike provide a feeder for the swimmer?
 A. No. Please arrange feeding crew for your swim.
 Two person feeding crew is best.